giladgray/ts-quick-docs/README.md

-# tsdoc
+# ts-quick-docs

-> Typescript Documentation Parser
+> quick TypeScript documentation extractor

 This little tool parses a TypeScript project and spits out a big list of documentation objects for each `interface` and `const` discovered.
 That data file can be used to generate human-friendly documentation in any desired format.